With Danielle Bush & Sophena Kwon

 The ability to thicken natural dyes, tannins, and mordants opens up possibilities for creating designs on fabric that are simply not possible with immersion dyeing.
 Learning the art of mixing natural dyes extends this potential into new realms.

-We will study the techniques of preparing natural dyes and mordants so that they can be used for direct application.
+In this workshop participants will study the techniques of preparing natural dyes and mordants so that they can be used for direct application.
 The workshop will combine hand-painting with printing techniques such as blockprinting, stamping, and stenciling.
 Thickened dyes will be used to explore design, layout, repetition, and overlaying techniques.
 Students will complete original works of art on both silk and cotton fabrics.

 During this four-day workshop, students will learn how to create concentrated natural colour from raw plant material.
 In addition, we will explore the diverse palette of prepared dye extracts.
 We will work through colour mixing, formulating the perfect consistency for painting, printing, or stenciling.
 Students will learn how to properly apply the colour for longevity.